oa-labs/arc-ai-digital-ocean/docs/MULTI_AGENT_SYSTEM.md

 - **Usage tracking**: Comprehensive logging of agent usage and changes
 - **Backward compatibility**: Existing deployments continue to work with default agent

+### RAG Architecture

+The system handles RAG (Retrieval-Augmented Generation) differently based on the AI provider:

+**OpenAI Agents:**
+- RAG documents are loaded from S3 and searched **client-side** by the Slack bot
+- The bot builds context from relevant documents and includes it in the prompt
+- S3 bucket/prefix is used to load and search documents in real-time

+**DigitalOcean Agents:**
+- RAG is configured and handled **automatically on the DigitalOcean backend**
+- The Slack bot sends messages directly without loading/searching documents
+- S3 bucket/prefix is configured in DigitalOcean's agent settings
+- The web UI is used to manage files in S3 that DigitalOcean's RAG will use

 ## Architecture

 ### Database Schema